Skip to main content

 Do not choose a university only because it sounds famous.
 Check fees, scholarship availability, UCAT expectations, PMDC relevance and clinical training structure.

-Students planning the full UK journey should also watch student visa updates and understand health cover for UK students before applying.
+Students planning the full UK journey should also review the latest UK Student visa guidance and understand health cover for international students in the UK before applying.

 Frequently Asked Questions